Urigo/graphql-cli/README.md

 [![Discord Chat](https://img.shields.io/discord/625400653321076807)](https://discord.gg/xud7bH)

-Currently we have `3.0.0-alpha.0` version.
+Currently we have `4.0.0-alpha.0` version.
+Help us to improve new GraphQL CLI.
+Checkout new structure and commands below!
+Feel free to contact us in Discord channel.
+We would love to hear your feedback.

 📟 Command line tool for common GraphQL development workflows